David Ortiz Wishes Dustin Pedroia Had 'One More Game At Fenway'

 “Usually in baseball you don’t get to decide when you want to stop playing, somebody else does,” Ortiz recently told The Boston Globe’s Pete Abraham.
 “I was lucky.
 I’m 45 now and I don’t have regrets.”

-His former teammate, Dustin Pedroia, didn’t get to make that decision for himself.
+His former teammate, Dustin Pedroia, didn’t get to make that decision for himself, though.

 The longtime Red Sox second baseman called it a career on the first day of February after 17 years with the organization.

-After a second base slide that saw then-Baltimore Orioles infielder Manny Machado’s cleat going spikes-up into Pedroia’s knee in a game in 2017, the two-time World Series champion had to get multiple surgeries and spent years trying to make his way back to baseball.
+After a second base slide that saw then-Baltimore Orioles infielder Manny Machado’s cleat going spikes-up into Pedroia’s knee in 2017, the two-time World Series champion underwent multiple surgeries and spent years trying to make his way back to baseball.

 Eventually, a career-ending knee replacement forced the inevitable.